issakhansa21-ai/AI-Email-Router/README.md

 ## 🔄 How to Use

-1. Import the `ai-email-router-workflow.json` file into your n8n instance.
+1. Import the `AI Email Router.json` file into your n8n instance.
 2. Connect your:
    - Gmail account
    - ClickUp account